Top 32 Game Design Youtube Channels You Should Follow and Learn

 Design Doc discusses various topics on game design with illustrative motion graphics and visual aids.
 If you want to know more about graphic design in games, good and bad design to avoid, boss design, RPG design mechanic, branding missteps, or some great UX workarounds, Design Doc have it all in this channel

-Collect All your favorite Game Design with Eagle App
+Collect All your favorite game art and inspirations with Eagle App

 11. Thomas Brush

 A channel where there is a lot of knowledge about game development and game designs, from 2D games to 3D games or even how to make your game monetized.
 Thomas also shares and reveals his game production processes, at times when you need a breakthrough if you are out of inspiration come check out Thomas's heart to heart advice, it is really helpful.